maarten-pennings/esp32cam/reset/README.md

 [serial connection](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html).

 My solution is to use one of my old favorite terminal programs [Realterm](https://realterm.sourceforge.io/).
-It has not received much development attention lately, I suggest using version 2.0.0.57 from 2008-02-28 (2.0.0.70 from 2014 is better but needs to be ran once as administrator for some registry keys).
+It has not received much development attention lately.
+I suggest using version 2.0.0.57 from 2008-02-28 (or better, 2.0.0.70 from 2014, but it needs to be ran once as administrator for some registry keys).
-This is one of the few programs that allows control of the RTS and DTR pins.
+This is one of the few terminal programs I know of that allows control of the RTS and DTR pins.

 The screen shot below shows how to reset to flash mode.
 You find these controls on the tab "Pins".